PaulTR/AndroidDemoProjects/README.md

 AppCompatToolbar: Demo of implementing the Toolbar from the AppCompat support library as a replacement for the standard built in actionbar.

+BLEAdvertising: Demo of advertising over Bluetooth LE and finding devices that are advertising with a specified service UUID

 Chromecast: Demo of using Android as a Chromecast sender application for playing an online resource on a television.

 CustomDrawableStates: Implementation of custom drawable states in Android in order to extend past the standard 'pressed', 'active', etc.